Medicaid: State implementations

 States may bundle together the administration of Medicaid with other programs such as the Children's Health Insurance Program (CHIP), so the same organization that handles Medicaid in a state may also manage the additional programs.
 Separate programs may also exist in some localities that are funded by the states or their political subdivisions to provide health coverage for indigents and minors.

 State participation in Medicaid is voluntary; however, all states have participated since 1982.
 In some states Medicaid is subcontracted to private health insurance companies, while other states pay providers (i.e., doctors, clinics and hospitals) directly.
 There are many services that can fall under Medicaid and some states support more services than other states.
 The most provided services are intermediate care for mentally disabled, prescription drugs and nursing facility care for under 21-year-olds.
 The least provided services include institutional religious (non-medical) health care, respiratory care for ventilator dependent and PACE (inclusive elderly care).

 Most states administer Medicaid through their own programs.
-A few of those programs are listed below:
+A few of those programs include: